wp-plugins/amr-ical-events-list/readme.txt

 == Description ==

-A thorough Ical web calendar parser.
-It needs a url for a ics file which is output by most calendar applications (for example google calendar).
-It will checking every cache interval for updates.
+Encourage viewers to bookmark your events on their calendars.
+This plugin offers a thorough Ical calendar parser - copes with all the ical recurrence possibilities, and a large part of the rest of the spec.

+This free version accepts one or many ical urls for ics files.
 It produces a very stylable list of events, notes, todo's or freebusy info.
-Lots of css hooks to style it the way you want.
+If you want a complete "inhouse" solution where you can create events in wordpress with multiple event classification options, and produce your own ics feeds from those, please see [amr-events](http://icalevents.anmari.com). amr-events is an extension of this plugin and will use any configuration from it.

 Displays events from multiple calendars in out the box or with customised grouping, formatting and styling.
 Multiple pages or post or widget or both.
-Implements more of the ical spec [RFC 2445](http://www.kanzaki.com/docs/ical/) than other plugins (eg: 2nd to last monday of month) - further implementations (eg: last day of year, etc) can be requested, and may be coming!
-See [plugin website](http://icalevents.anmari.com/1957-ical-specifications/) for more details.

-Generates multiple css tags including for hcalendar miccroformat support.
+Lots of css hooks to style it the way you want. - Generate multiple css tags including for hcalendar miccroformat support.

 List upcoming recurring or single events, notes, journal, freebusy information from many ical feeds.
 Offers a range of defaults and customisation options.

-Including the possiblity of grouping events by month/week/day or many other for presentation and styling.
+Group events by month/week/day or many other for presentation and styling.
 Offers your viewers the option to subscribe or add the events or the whole calendar to their calendars (google or other).

 NB: Plugin requires php 5 >= 5.2, and the php DATETIME Class enabled (this is standard in php 5.2).
 You may get a parse error,something like
 "syntax error, unexpected T_VARIABLE in...." if you are not on a version of PHP that has the "clone" function.